Sonnet-Discord/sonnet-modules/README.md

   - Sonnet config names used (`"configs":[]`)
   - Event names used (`"events":[]`)
   - Config caches used (`"caches":[]`)
+  - Filenames used (`"files":[]`)
+- As of sonnet V2.0.0, modules may now specify files used and make their own lib_ files
+  - This change was made to allow code deduplication between a dlib and cmd file under the same module
+  - Files named cmd_\*.py will be under cmds, dlib_\*.py under dlibs, and lib_\*.py under libs
 ## Example:
 ```bash
 > ls GITROOT/mod/ultrabear/marketrep/